 Unless you’re JUST getting started with your business and only your mom, best friend and dog are visiting your site.
-In that case it might be good to wait a little! (no shame in just getting started of course… but your mom and dog likely won’t convert to paying customers any time soon).
+In that case, it might be good to wait a little longer! (no shame in just getting started of course… but your mom and dog likely won’t convert to paying customers anytime soon).

 Also, a remarketing list must have at least 100 active visitors within the last 30 days before you can show an ad to people on the list (when they visit a Display Network site, which is what Youtube belongs to as well).

 But, even if you’re in that early stage of your business you SHOULD make sure that you get your remarketing tag installed ASAP so that you can start tracking those cookies from now on.

 Because…. you might have 3 visitors today, but 300 or 3000 a few months from now and you don’t want to have forgotten to install this essential piece of code that will make your life so much easier!

 To get our facts straight… a remarketing campaign means that instead of running your video ad to a list of video placements, you’re running your ad to videos that people on your Remarketing List are watching.